WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/wechat.md

     - `"amount"` - defines transaction amount
     - `"consumerId"` - value of scanned barcode (QR code)

+!!!
+Tip

+    In order to simulate 1-step WeChat payment, use the following `"note" : "p_wch_oknc"` with _PURCHASE_ operation.

 ### Response indicating 1-step WeChat payment

 In order to identify whether the follow-up _CONFIRM_ operation is required, status code has to be interpreted.